Temesgen-NM/odin-recipes/README.md

 # odin-recipes
 creating my first html project and pushing the files to github.

-i will try updating this as my knowledge on this becomes vast
+i will try updating this as my knowledge on this increases with time